fenjalien/metro/src/impl/unit.typ

   }

   // When math content is passed directly it comes as an equation which we normally don't want to step into.
-If the equation is not exactly a known unit or prefix step into it. if is.elem(math.equation, input) and not input in options.units.values() and not input in options.prefixes.values() {
+If the equation is not exactly a known unit or prefix step into it. if test.is-elem(math.equation, input) and not input in options.units.values() and not input in options.prefixes.values() {
     input = input.body
   }